pluralsh/documentation/pages/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

 {% /tab %}

 {% tab title="EC2 AMI" %}
-We have EC2 AMI's with Plural CLI installed, along with all cloud provider CLIs, terraform, helm and kubectl for those interested in creating a remote environment.
-A registry of the AMIs can be viewed here: [https://github.com/pluralsh/plural-cli/blob/master/packer/manifest.json](https://github.com/pluralsh/plural-cli/blob/master/packer/manifest.json)\
+We have EC2 AMI's with Plural CLI installed, along with all cloud provider CLIs, Terraform, Helm and kubectl for those interested in creating a remote environment.
+A registry of the AMIs can be viewed [here](https://github.com/pluralsh/plural-cli/blob/master/packer/manifest.json):

 If there's interest in images for GCP and Azure, please to give us a shout in our discord or feel free to open a GitHub issue.

-This doc gives more details on launching AMIs if you are unfamiliar: [https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/).
-You'll want to select "Public images" within the ami search bar and you can use the ami id embedded in the `artifact_id` in our manifests, eg `ami-0249247d5fc865089`.
+[This doc](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/) gives more details on launching AMIs if you are unfamiliar.
+You'll want to select "Public images" within the AMI search bar and you can use the AMI id embedded in the `artifact_id` in our manifests, eg `ami-0249247d5fc865089`.
 Be sure to choose the one for the appropriate region.
 {% /tab %}
 {% /tabs %}

-The brew tap will install plural, alongside terraform, helm and kubectl for you.
+The brew tap will install Plural, alongside Terraform, Helm and kubectl for you.
 If you've already installed any of those dependencies, you can add `--without-helm`, `--without-terraform`, or `--without-kubectl`

 ### 3. Alice creates a [Plural service account](/advanced-topics/identity-and-access-management/identity-and-installations/service-accounts)

 Alice follows the instructions [here](/advanced-topics/identity-and-access-management/identity-and-installations/service-accounts) to create a Plural service account under the `ml-infra@plural.sh` email.

-### 4. Alice copies down which bundles she has installed for later reference
+### 4. Alice copies down which bundles they have installed for later reference

-She can find which bundles she has installed at [https://app.plural.sh/explore/installed](https://app.plural.sh/explore/installed)
+Alice can find which bundles they have installed at [https://app.plural.sh/explore/installed](https://app.plural.sh/explore/installed)

 ![](</assets/Screen Shot 2022-02-22 at 2.58.10 PM.png>)

 ### 5. Alice changes the owner of the Plural installation repo

-Alice goes to `workspace.yaml` in the root of her installation repo, and changes the owner to `ml-infra@plural.sh`.&#x20;
+Alice goes to `workspace.yaml` in the root of their installation repo, and changes the owner to `ml-infra@plural.sh`.&#x20;

 ![](</assets/Screen Shot 2022-02-22 at 2.53.09 PM.png>)

 ### 6. Alice initializes Plural as service account

-Alice runs the following command from inside her Plural installation repo:
+Alice runs the following command from inside their Plural installation repo:

 ```
 plural init --service-account ml-infra@plural.sh